naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-enable | Boolean | Whether to enable or disable the camera look mode.
-Default: true. zone | List&lt;Decimal&gt; | A bound box with X,Y sizes in units from the initial camera position,  describing how far the camera can be moved.
-Default: 5,3. speed | List&lt;Decimal&gt; | Camera movement speed (sensitivity) by X,Y axes.
-Default: 1.5,1. gravity | Boolean | Whether to automatically move camera to the initial position when the look input is not active  (eg, mouse is not moving or analog stick is in default position).
+enable | boolean | Whether to enable or disable the camera look mode.
+Default: true. zone | decimal list | A bound box with X,Y sizes in units from the initial camera position, describing how far the camera can be moved.
+Default: 5,3. speed | decimal list | Camera movement speed (sensitivity) by X,Y axes.
+Default: 1.5,1. gravity | boolean | Whether to automatically move camera to the initial position when the look input is not active (eg, mouse is not moving or analog stick is in default position).
 Default: false.

 </div>